paulross/skiplist/docs/source/rolling_median.rst

     Parent                                        Children
     ======                                        ========
-    Copies the array to the input SharedMemory
-    Creates the output SharedMemory
+    Copies the numpy array to the input SharedMemory Creates the output SharedMemory
     Launches n child processes...
     \>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>\